Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 A dialog manager uses information extracted through natural language understanding (NLU) to direct dialog scenarios between a conversational agent (bot) and an end-user.
 It monitors the current state of a conversation and dynamically adapts it to the context.

-Dual-tone multi-frequency, also known as VF (voice frequency) signaling.
-The combination of frequencies used for conventional fixed telephony.
+Dual-tone multi-frequency, also known as VF (voice frequency) signaling, is the combination of frequencies used for conventional fixed telephony.

 The Dutch regulatory body which oversees data privacy laws.